weimin17/weimin17.github.io/_pages/home.md

 			<br>
 			- Led the development of the first-generation seller foundation model, a transformer decoder-based LLM designed for seller-related data, with a strong emphasis on tabular inputs and numerical formats.<br>
             - Proposed and implemented an end-to-end two-stage training pipeline, including continuous pre-training (LM loss + attribution-level contrastive loss) and downstream fine-tuning (classification, multi-task, regression).<br>
-            - Built the full modeling and training infrastructure, supporting 355M and 7B model training.<br>
+            - Built the full modeling and training infrastructure.<br>
             - Delivered production-ready model now running in shadow mode, pre-staged for full launch.<br>
 		</div>
 	</div>